deaconjs/ThousandVariantCallersRepo/README.md

 # Thousand Variant Callers Project
 The Thousand Variant Callers Project is an archive of variant callers, programs which identify mutations in DNA.
-Included are links to studies and software sources, as well as algorithm summaries, benchmarks, parameterizations and other details.
+Included are links to studies and software sources, as well as algorithm summaries, benchmarks, parameterizations, and other details.

 ###### [SNV](https://github.com/deaconjs/ThousandVariantCallersRepo/blob/master/SNV.md) Single Nucleotide Variants